Myanmar Army: Office of the Chief of Air Defence (Myanmar Air Defence Artillery)

-Directorate of Signal
+Directorate of Signals (Myanmar Signal Corps)

 Soon after the independence in 1948, Myanmar Signal Corps was formed with units from Burma Signals, also known as "X" Branch.
 It consisted HQ Burma Signals, Burma Signal Training Squadron (BSTS) and Burma Signals Squadron.
 HQ Burma Signals was located within War Office.
-BSTS based in Pyain Oo Lwin was formed with Operating Cipher Training Troop, Dispacth Rider Training Troop, Lineman Training Troop, Radio Mechanic Training Troop and Regimental Signals Training Troop.
+BSTS based in Pyin Oo Lwin was formed with Operating Cipher Training Troop, Dispatch Rider Training Troop, Lineman Training Troop, Radio Mechanic Training Troop and Regimental Signals Training Troop.
 BSS, based in Mingalardon, had nine sections: Administration Troop, Maintenance Troop, Operating Troop, Cipher Troop, Lineman and Dispatch Rider Troop, NBSD Signals Troop, SBSD Signals Troop, Mobile Brigade Signals Toop and Arakan Signals Toop.
 The then Chief of Signal Staff Officer (CSO) was Lieutenant Colonel Saw Aung Din.
 BSTS and BSS were later renamed No. 1 Signal Battalion and No.1 Signal Training Battalion.
 In 1952, the Infantry Divisional Signals Regiment was formed and later renamed to No. 2 Signal Battalion.
 HQ Burma Signals was reorganised and became Directorate Signal and the director was elevated to the rank of Colonel.
 In 1956, No. 1 Signal Security Battalion was formed, followed by No. 3 Signal Battalion in November 1958 and No.4 Signal Battalion in October 1959.

 In 1961, signal battalions were reorganised as No. 11 Signal Battalion under Northeastern Regional Military Command, No. 121 Signal Battalion under Eastern Command, No. 313 Signal Battalion under Central Command, No.414 Signal Battalion under Southwestern Command, and No. 515 Signal Battalion under Southeastern Command.
 No.1 Signal Training Battalion was renamed Burma Signal Training Depot (Baho-Setthweye-Tat).

 By 1988, Directorate of Signals command one training depot, eight signal battalions, one signal security battalion, one signal store depot and two signal workshops.
 Signal Corps under Directorate of Signal further expanded during 1990 expansion and reorganisation of Myanmar Armed Forces.
 By 2000, a signal battalion is attached to each Regional Military Command and signal companies are now attached to Light Infantry Divisions and Military Operations Commands.

 In 2000, Command, Control and Communication system of Myanmar Army has been substantially upgraded by setting up the military fibre optic communication network managed by Directorate of Signal throughout the country.
 Since 2002 all Myanmar Army Regional Military Command HQs used its own telecommunication system.
 Satellite communication links are also provided to forward-deployed infantry battalions.
 However, battle field communication systems are still poor.
 Infantry units are still using TRA 906 and PRM 4051 which were acquired from UK in the 1980s.
 Myanmar Army also uses the locally built TRA 906 Thura and Chinese XD-D6M radio sets.
 Frequency hopping handsets are fitted to all front line units.

-Between 2000 and 2005, Myanmar army bought 50 units of Brett 2050 Advanced Tech radio set from Australia through third party from Singapore.
+Between 2000 and 2005, Myanmar Army bought 50 units of Brett 2050 Advanced Tech radio set from Australia through third party from Singapore.
 Those units are distributed to ROCs in central & upper regions to use in counterinsurgency operations.